Secretive Church Sect At The Center Of South Korea's Coronavirus Outbreak

 One reason case numbers appear to have grown rapidly is because of the country's ability to test large numbers of people quickly.
 As of Monday afternoon, the health authorities had tested 31,923 people, with 20,292 tests coming back negative and 11,631 results still pending.

-Other countries which claim they have no cases, Kim says, may actually lack the ability to detect them.
+Other countries that claim they have no cases, Kim says, may actually lack the ability to detect them.

 "If the government, medical system and the people of South Korea organize the resources we have well and cooperate, then we can fully defeat this outbreak, and it will eventually come to an end," he says.